vkayy/word-hunter/README.md

 ## motives

-my girlfriend and i are very competitive with word hunt (although, i beat her all the time), and this is the harvest of that situation.
+my girlfriend and i are very competitive with word hunt (although, i beat her all the time).